scott-mewett/collector/docs/minimum-requirements/proxy-server.md

 The best way to check if your cluster requires a proxy server to connect to the Internet is to check with your network administrator.

 ## How do I enable proxy server support?
-The RealTheory collector supports using a proxy server to connect to the Internet.
+The RealTheory collector supports using a proxy server to connect to the Internet using the following environment values:

+1. HTTP_PROXY - Defines the URL of the proxy server for HTTP requests to access the Internet.
+1. HTTPS_PROXY - Defines the URL of the proxy server for HTTPS requests to access the Internet.
+1. NO_PROXY - Defines the host names that shouldn’t go through the proxy server to access the Internet.

-If you require a proxy server to connect to the Internet, add the following *name* and *value* pair under the *spec > template > spec > containers > env* section of the collector deployment manifest:
+If you require a proxy server to connect to the Internet, add the following *name* and *value* pair under the *spec > template > spec > containers > env* section of the collector deployment manifest.

 1. Proxy server with authentication using a username and password

    Usage:
    ```
-   - name: THEORY_SERVICES_NETWORK_HTTPPROXYURL
+   - name: HTTPS_PROXY
      value: https://USERNAME:PASSWORD@ADDRESS:PORT/
    ```

    Example
    ```
-   - name: THEORY_SERVICES_NETWORK_HTTPPROXYURL
+   - name: HTTPS_PROXY
      value: https://myusername:mypassword@47.91.179.52:443
    ```